vectordotdev/timber-ruby/README.md

 Aggregates destroy details, and with Timber capturing metrics and timings is just logging events.
 Timber is built on modern big-data principles, it can calculate aggregates across terrabytes of data in seconds.
-Don't reduce the quality of your data because the system processing your data is limited.
+Don't reduce the quality of your log data to accomodate a restrive logging system.

 Here's a timing example.
 Notice how Timber automatically calculates the time and adds the timing to the message.